Moving in Spain

 • Target Businesses: This visa is for opening a café, a consultancy serving Spanish companies, a retail shop, or a trade business.
 It is not for casual freelancing.

-Student Visa in Spain
+Student visa in Spain

-While seemingly straightforward, the student visa offers surprising flexibility and can be a strategic backdoor to long-term residency.
+While seemingly straightforward, the Spanish student visa offers surprising flexibility and can be a strategic backdoor to long-term residency.

 You need an acceptance letter from an accredited institution for a full-time program (typically 20+ hours/week).
 You must prove you have the funds to cover tuition and living expenses (measured at 100% of the IPREM monthly, or ~€7,200 annually, plus tuition).

-⚠️ It's important to mention that it can depend on the type of studies and the administrative authorization, as there may be cases where it's not automatic or there are limitations.
+It's important to mention that it can depend on the type of studies and the administrative authorization, as there may be cases where it's not automatic or there are limitations.

 • Work Authorization: Student visa holders are now automatically authorized to work up to 30 hours per week, as long as the work schedule does not conflict with their studies.
 This is a significant change that makes studying in Spain much more financially viable.